capjamesg/indieweb-utils/docs/source/usage.rst

 .. autofunction:: indieweb_utils.send_webmention

-This function will return a dictionary with the following keys:
+This function will return a SendWebmentionResponse object with this structure:

-    - `status`: "success" or "failed" depending on the outcome of the webmention.
-    - `title`: A high-level message describing the outcome of the webmention.
-    - `description`: A string describing the status of the response.
-    - `url`: The target URL.
+.. autoclass:: indieweb_utils.SendWebmentionResponse

 Discover all Feeds on a Page
 -----------------------------